pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 The three methods to enable the transaction mode are ordered from highest priority to lowest as follows:

-- Use `BEGIN PESSIMISTIC;` or `BEGIN OPTIMISTIC;`.
+- `BEGIN PESSIMISTIC;` or `BEGIN OPTIMISTIC;`.

-- Set the session variable `tidb_txn_mode`.
+- The session variable `tidb_txn_mode`.

-- Configure the parameter `default` in the configuration file.
+-  The `default` configuration item in the configuration file.
 If you use a regular `BEGIN` statement and set the value of `tidb_txn_mode` to an empty string, then you can use `default` to determine whether to enable the pessimistic or optimistic transaction mode.

 ## Configuration parameter